Kilt,

 No. Variety is the spice of life.

-How about predudices?
+How about predudice?

 How do you start wearing a kilt in public?

 The answer should be, open the door and out you go.
 But for most men it is not as simple as that.
 If a man wants a tattoo, he'll get it.
-If he wants his hairs to grow long he will have them to.
-If he wants his tongue, nose, lip, ear or any other part of his body pierced, he will have it done.
+If he wants his hairs to grow long, he will have them to.
+If he wants his tongue, nose, lip, ears, or any other part of his body pierced, he will have it done.
 But if he wants to wear a kilt, which is definitely considered a man's garment, he might not dare to wear it out, because of a slight resemblance with a woman's skirt or just because it is different.
 It is ridiculous, don't you agree?

 Yes, it might be a good idea.
 No rumours, then.
 No secrets.
 But how?

-You might simply tell them up front that you have got a kilt and have been out wearing it.
-Or you could have them see pictures on your phone, showing your new car or whatever and in some of them you are accidently wearing a kilt as the most natural thing in the world.
-Then they shall ask and you shall answer their questions.
+Or you could have them see pictures on your phone, showing your new car, a vintage camera, you have bought, pictures from your last holyday abroad or whatever, and in some of them you, as the most natural thing in the world, are wearing a kilt.
+Then they shall ask, and you shall answer their questions.
+And if they don't ask, they'll know nevertheless.

-By all means, social media, like Facebook, Twitter, Pinterest, and Instagram are great.
-Post pictures of you in your kilt and explicitely tell about the advantages.
-Or don't mention it at all, just pictures showing you in a kilt when taking the dog out or sitting at a cafe, having a coffee.
-The kilt only has to be implied in the picture.
-Social media might be the most efficient way to communicate the news.
-With that step behind you, everything is much easier.
+You might post pictures of you in your kilt and explicitly talk about the advantages.
+Or you don't mention it at all, just let pictures speak for themselves.
+They might show you taking the dog out or sitting at a cafe, having a coffee.
+The kilt just has to be implied in the picture.

 Kilt at sunset